aiotrc/.github/profile/README.md

 ## Our story

-We started our work in [AoLab](https://github.com/AoLab).
-After doing some awesome works in Home Automation Systems and IoT Platforms, University decided to having multiple Laboratories for IoT Research, so Aolab died.
-This research center born, and its main focus was IoT Platform.
-Our first and actually last project at this research center was [I1820](https://github.com/I1820/).

-We have our awesome prototype [mia](https://github.com/I1820/mia) from Aolab, but we wanted to change it for [ISRC](https://isrc.ac.ir/) requirements
-(ISRC was our contractor) and this caused a great failure named [I1820](https://github.com/I1820/I1820).

-There are many reasons that we can say for this failure, but the main one is the requirements.
-The requirements for an IoT Plafrom were not clear at that time, and this caused a platform that does many things and doesn't do none of them good.
+We began our journey at [AoLab](https://github.com/AoLab), where we accomplished some outstanding work in the fields of Home Automation Systems and IoT Platforms.
+Following our success, the university decided to establish multiple laboratories for IoT research, leading to the closure of AoLab.
+Subsequently, a new research center was established with a primary focus on IoT Platforms.
+Our inaugural and, ultimately, final project at this center was [I1820](https://github.com/I1820/).

+Although we had developed an impressive prototype named [mia](https://github.com/I1820/mia) at AoLab, we needed to modify it to meet the requirements of [ISRC](https://isrc.ac.ir/) - our contractor at the time.
+Unfortunately, these changes led to what we now refer to as the great failure of [I1820](https://github.com/I1820/I1820).

+There are numerous factors that contributed to this failure, but the predominant issue was the ambiguity of the IoT Platform requirements at that time.
+This ambiguity resulted in a platform that attempted to do too much and, as a result, failed to excel at any of its functions.

-We keep this repository as a reminder for those days, because after all we were friends and done an awesome job on those days together.
+We maintain this repository as a testament to those times; it serves as a reminder of the camaraderie we shared and the remarkable work we accomplished together.

 ## Our Team